List of Mobile Suit Gundam characters: Ramba Ral

 During the second attack on the White Base, Ramba Ral's wingmate Akos is killed, and Cozun is captured when his Zaku II is disabled and taken back on board the White Base by Amuro Ray piloting the Guncannon.
 When Cozun escapes from White Base's brig he contacts Ramba Ral and Ramba again attacks the White Base in his Gouf to conduct a rescue.
 However, Cozun is killed before he can safely escape and Ramba Ral's Gouf is disabled by the Gundam, forcing Ramba Ral to retreat.
-Not soon afterwards Ramba Ral meets Amuro Ray again (but did not recognize Amuro), who had deserted the White Base with the Gundam after dispute with the captain Bright Noah, and Fraw Bow (who came to drag Amuro back) in a small cafe in the desert town of Sodon.
+Not soon afterwards Ramba Ral meets Amuro Ray again (but did not recognize Amuro), who had deserted the White Base with the Gundam after dispute with the captain Bright Noa, and Fraw Bow (who came to drag Amuro back) in a small cafe in the desert town of Sodon.
 After recognizing Fraw Bow as a Federation soldier, Ramba Ral decides to release her and assigns his men to follow her back to the White Base.
 When Ramba Ral's forces pinpoint s location they launch a surprise attack using guerrilla tactics.
 Amuro sees the Zeon mobilizing to launch their attack and he decides to come back with the Gundam for rescue.
 Amuro attacks Ramba Ral's Gouf and the two slash each other's cockpits open, the two of them realizing that they had just met each other in the cafe.
 Amuro is able to destroy the Gouf, but Ramba Ral is able to escape by leaping out of the gash in the cockpit hatch and swinging out of the way of the explosion on a grappling hook he had attached to the Gundam's arm.

 Following his defeat Ramba Ral is contacted by Dozle Zabi and told to contact M'Quve to receive support.
 However M'Quve refuses to supply Ramba Ral with the new Dom mobile suits he was instructed to give him.
 Realizing he is alone, Ramba decides that it is his duty as a soldier to do whatever he can to carry out his mission including the use of guerrilla tactics.
 While the Gallop and a Zaku II distract the White Bases mobile suits Ramba Ral and several of his soldiers attack the White Base in close-quarter hand-to-hand combat and successfully invade the ship.
 On board the ship Ramba Ral finds Sayla Mass and immediately recognizes her as Artesia Zum Deikun, and he tells her that he was a servant of her father.
 As Ramba Ral lets his guard down by talking he is shot by Ryu José, whom he also wounded.
 Wounded, Ramba Ral retreats into the White Bases secondary bridge and locks himself in.
 Captain Bright orders Amuro to destroy the secondary bridge, and Amuro tears a hole in the wall.
 Realizing he is trapped, Ramba Ral arms a grenade and leaps out of the hole, exploding in the Gundam's hand.
-Ramba Ral was killed in action on the 05th of November, Universal Century 0079.
+Ramba Ral was killed in action on 5 November, Universal Century 0079.